PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/_posts/2018-02-02-psutil-1-1-1-9-released.md

  - Expand-PSUObject (`exp`) allows you to 'convert' objects by expanding one of their properties.
 The custom expansion system would theoretically allow you to pre-register type-conversion by object type.
  - Set-PSUObjectType (`cast`) allows you to convert objects by using PowerShell type coercion.
 This is a powerful tool to easily fit an object to a different type on the pipeline.

 Both tools however are limited in that they are type-bound.
-This left a big whole for to occasional need to provide for logical content conversion, which is where the latest addition to the PSUtil family comes in:
+This left a big hole for the occasional need to provide for logical content conversion, which is where the latest addition to the PSUtil family comes in:

 ```powershell
 Convert-PSUObject